Lillian Bilsky Freiman: Post-war activities

 In 1918, she was summoned by the mayor of Ottawa to organize a 1500-volunteer relief effort.
 The project gained national attention.
 With media support, she launched a campaign disseminating not only progress reports but also information designed to help prevent the spread of the influenza.

-In 1921, she assisted between 146 to 151 Jewish war orphans from the Ukraine to emigrate to Canada.
+In 1921, she assisted between 146 and 151 Jewish war orphans from Ukraine to emigrate to Canada.
 Among them was a 12-year-old orphan named Gladys Rozovsky was adopted by Freiman and her husband.

 Freiman was the founder of the Canadian Hadassah - a woman's Zionist Organization.
 She accomplished this by raising money for the Helping Hand Fund of Hadassah, by traveling acrossing Canada, and securing about $200,000 from 120,000 Jews, most of them recent immigrants.
 She would head the organization for twenty-one years, from 1919-1940.
 By 1925, under her leadership, membership of the Hadassah was at 4,500 women in 68 chapters.
 Beyond this, she had been involved with leadership roles in the Ottawa Welfare Bureau, the Protestant Infants Home, the Canadian Institute for the Blind, the Red Cross Society, the Amputations Association of Great War Veterans of Canada, the Salvation Army, the Big Sisters’ Association, the YMCA, the Joan of Arc Society.
 She was also involved with the Girl Guides Association, the Ladies Hebrew Benevolent Association, the Ladies Auxiliary of Adath Jeshurun Congregation and the Ladies Auxiliary of B'nai B'rith.

 In 1934, she chaired the United Palestine Appeal.